clambro/black-hole-thesis/docs/description.md

 <div align="center">
   <img src="images/gravitational_wave.jpg" alt="A cartoon depicting a scalar field analogy" width="600">

   *Figure 1: The rubber sheet is our spacetime.
-The weight of the planets warps it, and the scalar field is like someone hitting the sheet.*
+The mass of the planets warps it, and the scalar field is like someone hitting the sheet.*
 </div>

 We've already established that a strong enough wave will form a black hole.
 This would be akin to the fist punching right through our rubber sheet.
 If the wave isn't strong enough to form a black hole, then the ripples will simply disperse outwards to infinity and nothing much happens.
 The question this project is concerned with is: **What happens if we confine our spacetime?** In other words, what happens to these small energy waves if they're not allowed to diffuse out to infinity?

 ## Motivation

 Why on earth are we confining our spacetime like this?
-The answer has to do with a concept called "stability." **A spacetime is defined to be <u>un</u>stable if any amount of energy put into it, no matter how small, inevitably forms a black hole.** Stability simply means that there are configurations of the spacetime that *don't* collapse into black holes.
+The answer has to do with a concept called <u>stability</u>. **A spacetime is defined to be <u>un</u>stable if any amount of energy put into it, no matter how small, eventually forms a black hole.** Stability simply means that there are configurations of the spacetime that *don't* collapse into black holes.

-The flat universe that we live in is known to be stable (we said above that weak energy will simply diffuse out to infinity), but there are more exotic geometries of spacetime whose stability is not known, and it is interesting to ask what changes from flatness can transition us from a stable spacetime to an unstable one.
+The flat universe that we live in is known to be stable (because weak energy will simply diffuse out to infinity), but there are more exotic geometries of spacetime whose stability is not known, and it is interesting to ask what changes from flatness can transition us from a stable spacetime to an unstable one.
 The point of this whole project is to provide evidence that confining flat spacetime is all it takes to make it unstable.
-This claimed instability has implications in the study of more exotic forms of spacetime, which themselves have implications in string theory, but such discussions would take us way too far afield.
+This claimed instability has implications in the study of more exotic forms of spacetime like Anti-de Sitter space, which themselves have implications in string theory, but such discussions would take us way too far afield.
 All we need to concern ourselves with here is our flat space model.

 ## The Problem Statement

 We are trying to provide evidence that confinement takes otherwise stable flat space and makes it unstable.
 To do this, we will show that smaller and smaller energy packets that would not form black holes in regular flat space *will* form black holes in confined flat space.

 How does this process work?
 To keep the math as simple as possible, we will imagine that our space and our scalar field have perfect spherical symmetry.
 Imagine our scalar field, which initially does not have enough energy to collapse.
 It starts diffusing outwards, but eventually reaches our artificial boundary.
 The energy of our system must be conserved, so the field has no choice but to be reflected back towards the center.
 Naively, one might think that this causes a stable pattern of infinite back and forth reflection: inwards, outwards, inwards, outwards, etc., but remember that energy curves spacetime.
-Every time the energy collapses into the center, it comes under the influence of its own self-gravity, making the energy packet a little denser.
+Every time the wave collapses into the center, it comes under the influence of its own self-gravity, making the energy packet a little denser (higher in frequency).
 As this process repeats over and over, the energy packet becomes denser and denser until it inevitably forms a black hole, thus demonstrating instability.

 Let's break down the physics of this system.

 ## The Physics

 **Warning: This section has equations in it, but should not be skipped.
-You can understand the concepts discussed without understanding the math.**
+You can understand the concepts without understanding the math.**

 ### A Wave in Curved Spacetime